-The Industrials sector is reporting the third-highest (year-over-year) earnings growth rate of all eleven sectors at 32.6%.
-At the industry level, 10 of the 12 industries in the sector are reporting a year-over-year increase in earnings.
+The Industrials sector is reporting the third-highest (year-over-year) earnings growth rate of all eleven sectors at 33.3%.
+At the industry level, 10 of the 12 industries in the sector are reporting (or have reported) a year-over-year increase in earnings.
 A growth rate is not being calculated for the Airlines industry due to the loss reported by the industry in the year-ago quarter.
 However, this industry reported a smaller loss in Q1 2022 (-\$4.0 billion) compared to Q1 2021 (-\$8.9 billion).
-Six of the remaining nine industries are reporting earnings growth at or above 10%: Construction & Engineering (72%), Trading Companies & Distributors (50%), Road & Rail (22%), Air Freight & Logistics (20%), Commercial Services & Supplies (13%), and Electrical Equipment (12%).
-On the other hand, two industries are reporting a year-over-year decline in earnings: Aerospace & Defense (-10%) and Industrial Conglomerates (-3%).
+Six of the remaining nine industries are reporting (or have reported) earnings growth above 10%: Construction & Engineering (72%), Trading Companies & Distributors (50%), Road & Rail (22%), Air Freight & Logistics (20%), Commercial Services & Supplies (13%), and Electrical Equipment (12%).
+On the other hand, two industries reported a year-over-year decline in earnings: Aerospace & Defense (-9%) and Industrial Conglomerates (-3%).

 At the industry level, the Airlines industry is the largest contributor to earnings growth for the sector.
-If the five companies in this industry were excluded, the blended earnings growth rate for the Industrials sector would fall to 6.7% from 32.6%.
+If the five companies in this industry were excluded, the blended earnings growth rate for the Industrials sector would fall to 7.2% from 33.3%.